pm-cui/voltageFaultInjection/README.md

 - In Pico_Py folder, mosfet_testing.py
    - With the cut-off board, I am able to get a ~200ns glitch timing, goes from 3v3 to 0v and back to 3v3.
    - With the full board, the glitch timing is still ~200ns, but the voltage drops from 3v3 to ~1v to 3v3.

+- voltage_testing.py
+   - Slight change to voltage.py:
+      - Automates the process of changing the delay and glitch durations
+      - Outputs any abnormal data to an output file

 ### STM32 Nucleo-F103RB
 - Runs an infinite loop, counting from 1 to 4, 0 to 3 in binary.
 - Toggles PA10.
 - Contains a if statement that can never be reached.
 This is not optimized out as seen from the STM32_Disassembly folder.
-- Manipulation of register values is also present in the STM32_Disassembly folder.
+- If the if statement is entered, the STM enters an infinite loop and there will be no Tx/Rx of data
 - SB12 (remove connection to NRST, which was pulling down the voltage of the MCU), C23, C24, C27, C28, C29 has been removed.
 Looking to remove c30.
 - JP5, JP6 removed jumpers.
 - CN2's Jumpers can be removed.
 Doing so allows the use of the ST-Link v2 to program other STM32 boards.
+- Now runs at 4Mhz

 ### STM32 Nucleo-F103RB (with ST-Link component cut off)
 - Conection to ST-Link are as follows: